-If a child has SEND which may need support from outside agencies, we are able to work with agencies such as: Educational Psychologists and Speech Therapists, who provide expertise in finding out the type and range of the pupil's needs.
+If a child has SEND which may need support from outside agencies, we are able to work with agencies such as: Educational Psychologists, Speech Therapists, Drama Therapists, Specialist Teachers for Learning, Specialist Teachers for Social, Emotional and Mental Health or Specialist Teachers from the Complex Communication and Autism Team.

-Further information on the outside agencies and services that we work with can be found under section 4- Our Core Offer.
+Further information on the outside agencies and services that we work with can be found under Section 3 - Our Core Offer.